Embotics/Scenarios/Apply-SaltStack-State/README.md

 ### Install the plug-in workflow step package

-This scenario uses the SaltStack plug-in workflow step package (`wfplugins-saltstack.jar`), which provides a plug-in workflow step to enable vCommander to make calls to the Salt API.
+This scenario uses the SaltStack Community plug-in workflow step package (`wfplugins-saltstack.jar`), which provides a plug-in workflow step to enable vCommander to make calls to the Salt API.

 Go to [Embotics GitHub / Plug-in Workflow-Steps](https://github.com/Embotics/Plug-in-Workflow-Steps) and clone or download the repository.
 Then in your local version of the repo, browse to the `saltstack` directory, which contains the SaltStack plug-in workflow step package.